 - It’s a bit of a drive from Whistler Village (15 minutes/17km), but Brandywine Falls Regional Park is a beautiful attraction in the area.
 There are a number of trails through this beautiful park, but the first one you should take is the one which leads to the falls, so you can spend some time on the lookout taking in the breathtaking views.
 The park is on-leash only but definitely worth a visit with your dog!

 Whistler has several off-leash dog parks and we have been to all of them!
-Click on the park names below to see our directory listings complete with a park features, descriptions, maps and pictures.
+Click through to see our directory listings complete with a park features, descriptions, maps and pictures.

 Dog Friendly Snowshoeing